 The National Principles for Child Safe Organisations are our benchmark and the United Nations Convention on the Rights of the Child underpins this work.

-If you have any questions about this work, please email the Office of Safeguarding Children and Young People
+If you have any questions about what we do, please email the Office of Safeguarding Children and Young People

 Where to seek support

-If this information causes you distress or raises questions or concerns, options for advice and support include:
+If any of this information causes you distress or raises questions or concerns, please seek advice or support:

 Sexual Assault Support Service Inc (SASS) – Call 03 6231 1811 / 03 6231 0044 or visit the SASS website